hankehly/deploy-airflow-on-ecs-fargate/README.md

 During development, your team could build adhoc images using the `git` commit hash.
 For example `deploy-airflow-on-ecs-fargate-2.2.3-python3.9:de4f657`.
 In production, you could tag images using semantic versioning.
 For example `deploy-airflow-on-ecs-fargate-2.2.3-python3.9:0.1`.

 ### Notes
 - To avoid collisions with other AWS resource, I often use `name_prefix` instead of `name` in terraform configuration files.
-This is especially useful for SecretManager, which requires a 7 day wait period before fully deleting the secret.
+This is also useful for resources like SecretManager secrets, which require a 7 day wait period before full deletion.
-- There are various "gotchas" in the terraform configuration that can be tricky to determine beforehand.

-### Todo
-- Add infrastructure diagram
-- Describe technical decisions / tradeoffs